 AlphaNineSD is a purified formulation of Factor IX containing not less than 150 IU Factor IX activity/mg of total protein.
-AlphaNineSD contains non-therapeutic levels of Factor II, Factor VII and Factor X. Thrombogenicity of AlphaNine SD in animals is markedly lower than that of Factor IX Complex, Profilnine® Heat-Treated, Five lots of AlphaNine SD (three lots of non-virus filtered product and two Profinine® Heat-ireated.
-Five lots of AlphaNine SD (three lots of non-virus filtered product) and two lots of virus filtered product) failed to show any evidence of thrombogenicity when tested directly in the Wessler rabbit stasis model for thrombogenicity at a dose of 200 IU Factor IX/kg body weight.
-When various lots of AlphaNine SD were further tested at doses between 300 and 650 IU Factor IX/kg, only 5 out of 40 animals (12.5%) showed evidence of thrombus formation (Wessler scores of +1, +2, +1, +1 out of +4 maximum).
+AlphaNineSD contains non-therapeutic levels of Factor II, Factor VII and Factor X. Thrombogenicity of AlphaNine SD in animals is markedly lower than that of Factor IX Complex, Profilinine Factor IX Complex, Profilinine Factor IX Complex, Orius filtered product) failed to show any evidence of thrombogenicity when tested directly in the Wessler rabbit stasis model for thrombogenicity.
+At a dose of 200 IU Factor IX/kg body weight.
+When various lots of AlphaNine SD were further tested at doses between 300 and 650 IU Factor IX/kg. only 5 out of 40 animals (12.5%) showed evidence of thrombus formation (Wessler scores of +1, +2, +1, +1, ut out of +4 maximum).
 In comparison, Factor IX Complex concentrate, Profilnine, was thrombogenic in 100% of the animals tested at a dose of 100 IU Factor IX/kg.

-At a dose of 200 IU Factor IX/kg body weight in a porcine model, the heptane heat-treated formulation this product (AlphaNine) showed little evidence of disseminated intravascular coagulation (DIC) following infusion.
+At a dose of 200 IU Factor IX/kg body weight in a porcine model, the heptane heat-treated formulation of this product (AlphaNine) showed little evidence of disseminated intravascular coagulation (DIC) following infusion.
 This model exhibited no depletion of coagulation factors, a minimal increase in fibrin monomer (+1 in protamine test), a slight temporary decrease in platelet counts, and no evidence of intravascular coagulation upon gross autopsy.
-In contrast, Harrison, et al., report that all Factor IX Complex concentrates studied in the same porcine model were thrombogenic at doses between 50 and 100 IU of Factor IX/kg animal weight.9
+In contrast, Harrison, et al., report that all Factor IX Complex concentrates studied in the same porcine model were thrombogenic at doses between 50 and 100 IU of Factor IX/kg animal weight.
+9

 A clinical evaluation of AlphaNine SD half-life and recovery characteristics was performed.
-A total of 18 patients with severe to moderate hemophila B each received a single infusion of 40 to 50 IU Factor IX/kg body weight of AlphaNine SD.
-Following the administration of AlphaNine SD, the mean half-life of Factor IX observed was approximately 21 hours.
+A total of 18 patients with severe to moderate hemophilia B each received a single infusion of 40 to 50 IU Factor IX/kg body weight of AlphaNine SD.
+Following the administration of AlphaNine SD, the malf-life of Factor IX observed was approximately 21 hours.
 This half-life value was computed using the biphasic linear regression model recommended by the International Society of Thrombosis and Haemostasis.
 The half-life obtained for the solvent detergent treated product is comparable to that of AlphaNine (approximately 19 hours) as well as the range of 18 to 36 hours reported for Factor IX Complex preparations.
 The mean recovery observed in clinical trials was approximately 48% and was comparable to that of AlphaNine (approximately 51%).

-A clinical trial was conducted using the heptane heat-treated product.
-AlphaNine, to evaluate the efficacy of the product in providing hemostatic protection during and after surgery in 13 patients with hemoshilia B. The types of surgical procedures performed included bilateral knee replacement (1). total knee replacement with synovectomy (2), hip replacement (1), below the knee amputation (1), herniorrhaphy (2), hemorrhoidectomy (1), rhinoplasty (2), oral surgery (2) and Hickman catheter insertion with temporalis muscle transfer (1).
-Presurgery doses ranged from 30.1 to 55.0 IU Factor IX/kg; postsurgery replacement therapy doses ranged from approximately 9.4 to 52.0 IU Factor IX/kg.
+A clinical trial was conducted using the heptane heat-treated product, AlphaNine, to evaluate the efficacy of the product in providing hemostatic protection during and after surgery in 13 patients with hemophilia B. The types of surgical procedures performed included bilateral knee replacement (1), total knee replacement with synovectomy (2), hip replacement (1), below the knee amputation (1), herniorrhaphy (2), hemorrhoidectomy (1), rhinoplasty (2), oral surgery (2) and Hickman catheter insertion with temporalis muscle transfer (1).
+Presurgery doses ranged from 30.1 to 65.0 IU Factor IX/kg, postsurgery replacement therapy doses ranged from approximately 9.4 to 52.0 IU Factor IX/kg.
 The number of postsurgery days of treatment ranged from 1 to 23; the number of postsurgery infusions ranged from 2 to 26.
 No bleeding episodes were reported and hemostasis was maintained during the course of postsurgery therapy.
-None of the hematologic parameters examined (hematocrit, partial thromboplastin time, prothrombin time, fibringen/fibrin degradation products, fibrin monomers D-dimers and platelet counts) provided any evidence that AlphaNine possessed thrombogenic potential.1
+None of the hematologic parameters examined (hematocrit, partial thromboplastin time, prothrombin time, fibrinogen/fibrin degradation products, fibrin monomers, D-dimers and platelet counts) provided any evidence that AlphaNine possessed thrombogenic potential.12